Emergent Elasticity and Quasiconformal Flow in Active Solids

-The first two terms describe the composition of two QC transformations: by \eqref{eq:Beltrami_flow_a}, $\partial_t \mu_a$ is the Beltrami coefficient of the infinitesimal map $\zeta(t) \mapsto\zeta(t+dt)$ (see Appendix~\ref{app:beltrami-kinematics_1} for details, and Fig.~\ref{fig:Beltrami-flip} for an illustration of the underlying geometry).
-The last two terms correspond to advection and co-rotation.
+The bracketed terms on the LHS represent advection and co-rotation and will be suppressed in the following.
+The RHS arises from the QC transformations of $z$ and $\zeta$ (see Appendix~\ref{app:beltrami-kinematics_1} for the derivation; Fig.~\ref{fig:Beltrami-flip} illustrates the underlying geometry.).

-To summarize the kinematic logic: T1s change the adjacency metric $\mathbf{a}$, necessitating an update of the isothermal coordinates $\zeta$.
-This corresponds to a reparametrization of the tension metric $\mathbf{g}$, i.e.\ a change of $\mu_{\zeta|z}$.
-This coordinate transformation leaves the tension manifold (i.e., $\mathbf{g}(\xivec)$) invariant.
-In our framework, cell rearrangement, thus, is a purely kinematic process and has no \emph{instantaneous} effect on $\mathbf{g}$.
+In summary, T1s change the adjacency metric $\mathbf{a}$, which we represent via the flip flow $\dot \zeta$.
+The flip flow is a reparameterization that changes the tension anisotropy, but has no \emph{instantaneous} effect on the tension metric $\mathbf{g}(\xivec)$ in fixed, Lagrangian coordinates.
+In our framework, cell rearrangement is thus a purely kinematic process.
 This is best motivated by looking at physical space.
 Microscopically, a T1 flips an edge whose physical length $\ell_{ij}=0$, and is hence ``invisible'': it has no instantaneous effect on physical shape or macroscopic stress.
-A specific model for the \emph{dynamic} change of the tension manifold elicited by the \emph{kinematic} effect of T1s on tension anisotropy will be described in the next section.
+We next describe a specific model for the \emph{dynamic} change of the tension manifold elicited by the \emph{kinematic} effect of T1s on tension anisotropy.